Brad Lander: New York City Council

-Lander represented the 39th district in New York City Council from 2009 until 2021, when term limits prevented him from running again.
-He is a co-founder of the Progressive Caucus in the New York City Council.
-For his first term, Lander shared the title of co-chair of the caucus with his Manhattan colleague, Speaker Melissa Mark-Viverito.
+Lander represented the 39th district on the New York City Council from 2009 until 2021, when term limits prevented him from running again.
+He co-founded the Progressive Caucus in the New York City Council.
+In his first term, Lander co-chaired the caucus with Speaker Melissa Mark-Viverito.

 In 2009, Lander ran to represent the 39th district on the New York City Council, including the Brooklyn neighborhoods of Boerum Hill, Borough Park, Brooklyn Heights, Carroll Gardens, Cobble Hill, Flatbush, Gowanus, Green-Wood Cemetery, Kensington, Park Slope, Prospect Heights, Prospect Lefferts Gardens, Red Hook, Prospect Park, South Slope, Sunset Park, and Windsor Terrace.
 He won the hotly contested Democratic primary on September 15, 2009, with 41% of the vote in a field of five and appeared on the general election ballot on the Democratic Party and Working Families Party lines.
 On November 4, 2009, he won with 70% of the vote.
-After his first four-year term, Lander was reelected on the Democratic and Working Families Parties' lines in 2013 to serve for a second term.
+After his first four-year term, Lander was reelected on the Democratic and Working Families Parties' lines in 2013.